vivek-kanjariya/vivek-kanjariya/README.md

-- 👋 Hi, I’m @vivek-kanjariya
+👋 Hi, I’m @vivek-kanjariya
-- 👀 I’m an Full stack web developer (MERN stack)
+👀 I’m a Full Stack Web Developer specializing in the MERN stack.
-- 🌱 I’m currently learning react
+🌱 I’m currently expanding my skills
-- 💞️ I’m looking to collaborate on backend
+💞️ I’m looking to collaborate on open-source projects or freelance opportunities.
-- 📫 How to reach me Email : kanjariyavivek295@gmail.com
+📫 How to reach me?
-- 😄 Pronouns: ...
+- Email: kanjariyavivek295@gmail.com
-- ⚡ Fun fact: NO fun bro
+😄 Pronouns: He/Him/Batman

 <!---
 vivek-kanjariya/vivek-kanjariya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.